mwilliamson/python-vendorize/README.rst

     from ._vendor import six

-Packages that are built not with Setuptools (but for example Flit or Poetry) might not have a `top_level.txt` file in their distribution info.
+Packages that are built not with Setuptools (but for example with Poetry) might not have a `top_level.txt` file in their distribution info.
 However, vendorize requires this information to rewrite absolute imports.
 If you encounter that an absolute import is not rewritten as it should have, set the `top_level_names` option in `vendorize.toml`.
 These will be taken into account in addition to any records from `top_level.txt` files.